johentsch/performed-midi-dataset/README.md

 > ISMIR 2019
 > http://archives.ismir.net/ismir2019/paper/000112.pdf

-for each opus:
-- MIDI performance
-  from Yamaha competition
-- musicXML score
-  from musescore
+The dataset contains a set of performances from Yamaha competition (multiple performances of the same opus are present).
+The following files are associated to each performance:
-- MIDI quantified (MIDI score) obtained from musicXML with Musescore
+- XML score from musescore in musicXML format
+- MIDI score (quantified MIDI) produced with Musescore from the musicXML file, duplicating the eventual repetitions in the score.
-- alignement (txt file)
-  obtained from the 2 MIDI files with following Nakamura algo.
+- alignement (txt file)  between the performed midi and the score midi, obtained with the Nakamura algo below.
-  = ground truth?
+- alignment (txt file) between the performed midi and the xml score, obtained with the Nakamura algo below.

 > Performance Error Detection and Post-Processing for Fast and Accurate Symbolic Music Alignment
 > Eita Nakamura, Kazuyoshi Yoshii, Haruhiro Katayose